Mollytovvv/MollyTech-Service-Desk/README.md

 UI/UX implementation
 System integration
 Functional testing
+Debugging
-Debugging and optimization
+Performance and code optimization
 Project Purpose

 MollyTech Service Desk was independently developed as an engineering-focused project to understand and implement the workflows of a real-world IT service desk environment.

-Rather than building a basic CRUD application, the system was designed around actual support operations including ticket submission, administrative assignment, technician workflows, ticket resolution, user communication, notifications, and role-based access control.
+Rather than building a basic CRUD application, the system was intentionally designed around support operations such as:

+Ticket submission
+Administrative review
+Ticket assignment
+Technician workflows
+IT Support workflows
+Ticket resolution
+User communication
+Real-time messaging
+Notifications
+Role-based access control

-The project was also used to strengthen practical experience in system architecture, full-stack development, database design, real-time communication, authentication, debugging, testing, and software engineering practices.
+The project was also developed to strengthen practical experience in system architecture, full-stack development, database design, authentication, real-time communication, debugging, testing, and software engineering practices.

+The primary goal was not simply to build an application that works, but to understand how the different components of a software system interact and how engineering decisions affect the overall functionality, maintainability, and user experience of the system.

 Author